Tarun-Narayan/First_Project/README.md

 ## *User Stories*-
 - As a user, I want to be able to track the number of calories I have consumed in the day.
 - As a user, I want to be able to calculate the number of calories I require to maintain my body weight(aka. my basal metabolic rate).
-- As a user, I want to be able to add my current body weight to a list of my previous body weights.
+- As a user, I want to be able to add my current body weight, chest, shoulder and waist measurements to a list of my previously taken measurements.
-- As a user, I want to be able to view my list of body weights to monitor my progress.
+- As a user, I want to be able to view my list of body measurements to monitor my progress.